Rabbit Maranville: Career

 Following the end of his major league career, Maranville turned to managing, including stints as a minor league manager for Montreal Royals, at Albany, Elmira, and Springfield, Massachusetts.
 With Elmira in 1936, he served as a player-manager, batting .323 in 123 games.

 After managing in the minor leagues, Maranville was employed by youth baseball programs in Detroit and Rochester.
 Then, he directed a baseball school sponsored by the New York Journal-American newspaper.
 He enjoyed working with children and always cautioned them against adopting the same wild lifestyle he had pursued during his earlier career.

 Death and legacy

 Maranville died as the result of a severe heart attack shortly after midnight on January 6, 1954, at his home in Woodside, New York, where death was nearly instantaneous.
 He was 62 years old.

 Maranville was interred in the Holy Family Section B, Lot 206, Grave 5, of the St. Michael's Cemetery in Springfield, Massachusetts.

 Maranville was inducted into the Baseball Hall of Fame in 1954, six months after his death, along with Bill Terry and Bill Dickey, in his 14th year of eligibility.

+A street in West Roxbury, Massachusetts is unofficially named for him.